fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 }
 ```

-And whilst applicative computation expressions can be very simple, they can also still do many of the extra things you might expect:
+Whilst applicative computation expressions can be very simple, they can also still do many of the extra things you might expect:

 ```fsharp
 observable {